Thin wrapper around the canonical engine path.

 as a compatibility wrapper around the same canonical runner path.

 Strategies return target holdings.
-The default fill model is next_open: a
+The default timing model is next_open: a

 target decided at pulse t is filled at the next available bar.
 Targets on